sage-etcher/leaf-c-utilities/src/hashmap/README.md

 > [Requirements](#requirements) <br>
 > [See also](#see-also) <br>

-An Object made to hold two generic values of any size and thier appropriate sizing information.
+<sup>An Object made to hold two generic values of any size and thier appropriate sizing information.</sup>

 ### Syntax
 C code